unlock-protocol/unlock/unlock-protocol.com/blog/integrating-unlock-with-known.md

 And that's all I need to do.
 The Unlock API manages the purchase process and all of the access control.
 It's as lightweight as it can be.

 Have you integrated Unlock into your application?
 We'd love to hear from you.
-You can email us at [hello@unlock-protocol.com](mailto:hello@unlock-protocol.com) or come say hi on [our Telegram group](https://t.me/unlockprotocol).
+You can email us at [hello@unlock-protocol.com](mailto:hello@unlock-protocol.com) or come say hi on [our Discord](https://discord.gg/Ah6ZEJyTDp).